Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 The common order is given by

-A contract is positive if it is $\P$--almost surely nonnegative for all priors in the support of the second order prior $\mu$.
-A natural choice for relevant contracts is

-i.e. the set of beliefs $\P$ under which the contract is strictly positive with positive probability is not negligible according to the second order prior\footnote{These sets of positive and relevant contracts can be derived from smooth ambiguity utility functions.
-Define $ X\preceq Y $ if and only if
+A claim is positive if it is $\P$--almost surely nonnegative for all priors in the support of the second order prior $\mu$.
+A claim is relevant if the set of beliefs $\P$ under which the claim is strictly positive with positive probability is not negligible according to the second order prior\footnote{The order used in this section can be derived from smooth ambiguity utility functions.
+Define $ X\le Y $ if and only if

 for all strictly increasing and concave real functions $U$ and $\psi$.
 Recall that $\psi$ reflects uncertainty aversion.

-The $0\preceq Y$ is equivalent to $Y$ dominating the zero contract in the sense of second order stochastic dominance for $\mu$--almost all $\P\in\mathfrak{P}$, i.e. when $Y \ge 0$ in the sense defined above.}
+Then $0\le Y$ is equivalent to $Y$ dominating the zero claim in the sense of second order stochastic dominance for $\mu$--almost all $\P\in\mathfrak{P}$.}.

 \begin{prop} Under the assumptions of this subsection, the financial market is viable if and only if there is a martingale measure $\Q$ that has the form

 for some state price density $D$. \end{prop}